High Performance Git

 Git path-matching expression used to limit a command to particular files, directories, or patterns.

-A pathspec is Git's language for saying which parts of the tree you mean.
-Sometimes that is a literal path such as src/main.c.
-Sometimes it is a directory such as docs/.
-Sometimes it is a pattern.
-A revision changes where the history walk starts.
-A pathspec narrows which paths matter during that walk.
+In commands such as git log, git show, or git diff, Git has to distinguish revision arguments from path arguments, and the -- marker tells Git that everything after it should be treated as a pathspec rather than as another revision.
+A pathspec is Git's language for saying which parts of the tree you mean: a literal path such as src/main.c, a directory such as docs/, or a pattern.
+The distinction matters because a revision changes where the history walk starts, while a pathspec narrows which paths matter during that walk.

 These two commands do different things: